Why you should keep personal emails when marketing to small fleets

 Small business and SMB fleets

 Many business owners with small fleets and “company cars” use personal email.
 Even if they have a website.
-If you’ve ever set up a website with domain email, you know you need techie know-how.
+Have you ever set up a website with domain email?
+You know you might need techie know-how!
 SMTP, IMAP, errors, how to fix them?!
 It gets overwhelming fast.
 I can understand small businesses saying, forget that, let’s keep using our gmail.
-It works.
+It’s easy and it works.

 With small business, you’ll often see gmail and yahoo emails on their websites and Facebook pages.

 Especially if the personal email is on their website, you don’t want to throw out that email.
 They are checking that email for customer communication.

 This is common for small business fleets or “SMB” in the trades, towing & recovery, facilities services, owner-operators of trucking businesses.

 On LinkedIn, many people use personal emails for their profile.
 Because people change jobs.
 Their personal email won’t change when jobs change, so they can still get into their profiles.
 You can use several emails for your LinkedIn account.
 For most people, a personal email is among those emails.

 If you want to run ad campaigns on LinkedIn, you can reach your audience in a few ways:

 - You can target people with LinkedIn’s filters.
 For example, choose people in the construction industry who are director level and above, at companies with 51+ employees, in California.

 - You can also upload a list of specific people to match with LinkedIn profiles, like your prospects and leads.
 This is where you can use the personal as well as business email addresses.

 When we match emails to LinkedIn profiles, and we include personal emails on the list, we get significantly higher match rates.
 So, if you advertise through LinkedIn, you might want to keep those personal emails.

 Director of Marketing & Customer Success at Valgen